What Is Oxycodone Withdrawal?

 - OR -

 Oxycodone withdrawal can be painful and uncomfortable.
 A gradual reduction of the drug is often the most comfortable and effective way to detox.
+The gradual reduction of the oxycodone in detox is usually done within an opioid treatment program (OTPs) and is called Medication Assisted Treatment (MAT).
+This is also an option for longer-term medication maintenance for individuals with histories of chronic relapse.

 Tapering off the user’s dosage typically produces less severe withdrawal symptoms than abruptly quitting the drug.